stratosphereips/StratosphereLinuxIPS/modules/rnn_cc_detection/README.md

 ![Stratosphere Linux IPS (Slips) - Frame 1](https://github.com/stratosphereips/StratosphereLinuxIPS/assets/2458867/eba4021a-4c54-4523-9380-fb179526d808)

 ### Test Performance
-Test Generatilization Results:
         Test Loss: 0.17785538733005524
         Test Accuracy: 0.926008939743042

+---
 ## v1.1 Embedding + GRU
-Same as model v1 but with better separation of train and evaluation datasets.
-And the new test dataset.
+Same as model v1 but with better separation of train and evaluation datasets, the new test dataset and the use of an embedding layer.

 ## Train performance
 loss: 0.2159 - accuracy: 0.9089 - val_loss: 0.2114 - val_accuracy: 0.8994